Celebrating Cultures and Cuisines in Connecticut Last Updated: April 2022

 You can also experience authentic Spanish traditions and recipes from South American cultures including Peru, Brazil and Colombia at family-run restaurants around Connecticut.
-And don’t miss Bridgeport’s Colombian Festival coming to Seaside Park in July!
+And don’t miss Bridgeport’s Colombian Festival which typically comes to Seaside Park in July!

 Search here for other South American flavors.

 With the largest Polish population in Connecticut, New Britain’s “Little Poland” neighborhood is home to Polish businesses, including traditional restaurants.
 Look out for the annual Little Poland Festival in June, with leaping folk dancers, live music, arts and crafts, unique shopping, amazing food, costumed characters, carnival rides and activities for the young and young at heart.